teambit/docs/docs/main-concepts/06-documentation.md

 * Inherited props, often received by extending React's out-of-the-box types, will not show up in the documentation unless they are explicitly defined.
 For example, in the code snippet above, a Button component extends a native HTML button attributes (`ButtonHTMLAttributes<HTMLButtonElement>`) but none of these attributes will appear in the props table (for example: `disabled`,`onclick`, etc.)

-*  Conflicts between parts of the code that is parsed to the properties table, will be resolved one way or the other.
+*  Conflicts between the different parts of the code that is parsed to the properties table, will be resolved one way or the other.
+So, make sure to keep all parts in coherence.
 For example:
 ```tsx
 export interface IButton extends  ButtonHTMLAttributes<HTMLButtonElement> {